Mercy30-eng/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 0-positive_or_negative.py

 A program that assigns a random signed number to the variable `number` each time it is executed and then determines if the number is positive, negative, or zero.
+#### instructions
+- Complete this source code  <a href="https://github.com/alx-tools/0x01.py/blob/master/0-positive_or_negative_py">here</a>
+- The variable `number`  will store a different value every time you will run this program
+- You don’t have to understand what`import`, `random.` `randint` do.
+- The output of the program should be the number followed by if the number is greater than 0: is positive if the number is 0: is zero if the number is less than 0: is negative follwed by a new line.

 ### 1-last_digit.py